smcneece/ha-esunpower/TROUBLESHOOTING.md

 - **Combined load** can exceed PVS USB power capacity

 **Real-World Example:**
-*Developer experienced random PVS connectivity issues using **two SunPower-approved USB-Ethernet adapters** (one for WAN, one for LAN) powered from PVS USB ports.
+*I experienced random PVS connectivity issues using **two SunPower-approved USB-Ethernet adapters** (one for WAN, one for LAN) powered from PVS USB ports.
 Problem completely resolved by switching PVS back to WiFi for WAN connection, leaving only one USB-Ethernet adapter for LAN polling.*

 **Symptoms of PVS USB Power Overload:**
 - **Random "PVS OFFLINE" alerts** despite network functioning normally